Step one in fixing any problem is acknowledging that you have a problem at all.

-You’re probably prepping to do a little repair work of your own in order to avoid booking aircon service and repairs – unfortunately however, not all air conditioning problems can be fixed with a bit of elbow grease.
+You’re probably prepping to do a little repair work of your own in order to avoid booking an aircon service – however, not all air conditioning problems can be fixed with a bit of elbow grease.

 Just remember that the exact solution will depend on the exact problem, and many of them can only be performed by a licensed professional.